DataDog/documentation/content/en/graphing/dashboards/template_variables.md

 ### Widgets

-Defined a template variables display as options in the `from` field when creating or editing a widget.
+When creating or editing a widget, existing template variables display as options in the `from` field.
 For example, if you create the template variable `env`, the option `$env` is available.

 After the widget is saved, the value of the template variable is the one selected from the top of your dashboard: